 If you don’t want to buy whipped cream from the store, don’t worry!
 There are two extremely easy ways to make your own dairy-free whipped cream at home.
 Both of them are a cinch if you have a hand blender or a stand mixer!

-This recipe for dairy-free whipped cream is made with canned coconut milk.
-You can enjoy it plain, with powdered sugar or maple syrup as a sweetener, and add vanilla extract for a little extra flavor.
+You can enjoy the dairy-free whipped cream plain, with powdered sugar or maple syrup as a sweetener, and add vanilla extract for a little extra flavor.

 Get the dairy-free whipped cream recipe.